I'm Jen.

 And once that shifted, everything else moved.

 I finished my studies.
 Built the business.
-Not because I suddenly became fearless, but because I stopped letting fear make all my decisions for me.
+Not because I suddenly became fearless, but I just stopped letting fear make all my decisions for me.

-From day one, I knew what I wanted: I wanted women to remember that they mattered.
+From day one, I wanted women to remember that they mattered.
 That their dreams, their goals, their joy, it all counted.
 That they were worthy of everything they wanted, no matter what the world kept telling them.

 Early on, I focused on joy.
 Help women reconnect with what lights them up, right?